 As a school psychologist and parent of a 7-year-old and a 3-year-old, I see opportunities to teach social-emotional skills every single day.
 My wife and I talk with my daughter and son about understanding their emotions and teach them ways to work through big emotions.

-Conflicts with others may not feel pleasant but they give a perfect opportunity to teach social-emotional skills.
+Although conflicts may not feel pleasant but they give a perfect opportunity to teach social-emotional skills.

 - We talk them through conflicts with their friends and each other, and encourage decision-making that is consistent with our values.

 - We model through our own interactions with them and others.

 - And we help them think about the conflicts of characters in books and shows.